 Part of your teaching on generosity can include making the church aware of the historical decline in attendance and the impact on giving.
 It’s OK to be honest with the church.
-It’s also OK to show them what the decrease in giving means and what could be done if this decline wasn’t there.
+It’s OK to show them what the decrease in giving means and what could be done if this decline wasn’t there.
 It's also OK to share scriptures about tithing in the Bible.
 The one caution I’d share with you is to be sure this messaging isn’t the bulk of your teaching.
 Be sure to keep this portion informative and non-guilt-trip-y in tone.

 2. Plan for a GREAT summer at your church.

 Summer is an amazing time of year that many look forward to.
 A time that families come together!
 BBQs!
 Swimming.
 Late nights out at the park, beach, rec center, movies, and so much more.
 It’s a time to rejuvenate and enjoy some of the things God has blessed us with – family, fun, and the great outdoors.

 Instead of chalking it up, why not make the summer season an unforgettable one at your church?
 Sure, some folks will be traveling, vacations will come, people will be busy with a lot of activities, but don’t let that stop you from making your church services, programs, and experiences amazing.